jclosure/prescreen/README.md

 		* Implementation delivered as a gem
 		* Created binary wrapper for executing TimeCalculator's behaviors from cli

 Note to Employer: This was an enjoyable excersise.
-It was designed and developed using BDD style, red-green-refactor-driven, approach.
+It was designed and developed using BDD style, red-green-refactor-driven approach.
 See time_calculator_spec.rb for coverage.
 I hope to be able to speak with you soon.

 Thanks,